lhu10/Battleship/README.md

 ### Breakdown
 - Board Generation
-  - Each player's boards are generated based on a files, containing the coordinates, length, and vertical or horizontal information about the ships
+  - Each player's boards are generated based on a file
+  - file contains the coordinates, length, and vertical or horizontal
 - Check Board
   - Program checks if the information in file doesn't cause any error with formation of board
 - Display Board